 As you know, kids with autism usually don’t like change, especially the kind of drastic change required to start using the toilet instead of a diaper.

-So the best way to train them, in my opinion, is to move through each step so gradually that it doesn’t seem like much change at all.
+So the best way to train them, in my opinion, is to move through each step so gradually that they barely notice their habits are changing.

 At first, my son wouldn’t even sit on the toilet.
 So I pushed his bottom down on the toilet for a split second, and then let him get up.